yochaigal/cairn/wip/2e/dungeon-seeds.md

 #### Purpose

-Roll 2d20 and combine the results.
+Roll 1d20 for each column and combine the results.

 |         |                              |                        |
 | ------- | ---------------------------- | ---------------------- |